maolintuntun/I-m-a-smart-bro-/Hidden Markov Model project/Readme.txt

         int(p) for p in f.readline()[1: -1].split(',')
             #[1:-1] means extract the substring，remove bracket
-            split() method returns a list of strings after breaking the given string by the specified separator.
+            split() method returns a list of strings after breaking the given string by the specified separator. int(p) is change the p type from string to int.
+For split makes it to be string list ['2','3','1','1'] instead of [2,3,1,1]

    *close file
       "f.close()"